dogtagpki/pki/docs/manuals/man8/pki-server-upgrade.8.md

 $ pki-server upgrade --verbose
 ```

-It is possible to rerun a failed script by itself, specifying the instance and subsystem:
+It is possible to rerun a failed upgrade for a specific instance:

 ```
-$ pki-server upgrade --instance pki-tomcat --subsystem ca
+$ pki-server upgrade --instance pki-tomcat
 ```

 ### Reverting an upgrade